nasa-jpl/open-source-rover/electrical/PCB Assembly/README.md

     If all your connections are correct, you may have to test your solder contact between the components on the board itself.

+#### Repeat for other motor terminals

-5. Repeat the steps above for each of the drive motor terminal blocks, labeled J17-22.
+Repeat the steps above for each of the drive motor terminal blocks, labeled
+    J17-22.

 ### Corner Motor Blocks